NelsonPython/STEM_Lab/README.md

-This STEM Lab has a rover with sensors that learn about the environment.
-As the rover explores, it sends data to a "public radio".
-You can view the data at a data mart.
+This STEM Lab was designed by a retired NASA software specialist to introduce students to data science.
+Like the Curiosity Mars rover, the Bumblebee rover uses sensors to explore its environment.
+As the rover explores, it sends data to a "public radio" where it can be downloaded and used to conduct data science experiments.

 <h2><a href="https://github.com/NelsonPython/AstroPiQuake">AstroPiQuake</a></h2>